A BBC New Generation Artist 2013-15, Louis Schwizgebel is one of the rising stars on the international piano scene.

 Born in Geneva in 1987, Swiss-Chinese pianist Louis Schwizgebel has been described as “a pianist with a profound gift" by The Guardian (August 2013) and an "insightful musician" by the New York Times (May 2013).
 Aged seventeen, he won the Geneva International Music Competition and, two years later, the Young Concert Artists International Auditions in New York.
 In 2012 he won second prize at the Leeds International Piano Competition and in 2013 he was announced as a BBC New Generation Artist for 2013 to 2015.

 Schwizgebel records for Aparté (harmonia mundi) and his first solo disc, Poems, which features works by Ravel, Liszt, Holliger and Schubert was released in 2013, and received enthusiastic reviews from Fono Forum and Classica.
-BBC Radio 3 studio recordings include Beethoven Piano Concerto No. 1 with BBC Philharmonic and Saint-Saëns Piano Concerto No. 2 with BBC Symphony.
+In November 2014 he will release his first album with orchestra: Beethoven Piano Concertos No 1&2 with the London Philharmonic Orchestra under Thierry Fischer.

 Schwizgebel studied with Brigitte Meyer in Lausanne and Pascal Devoyon in Berlin, and then later at the Juilliard School with Emanuel Ax and Robert McDonald, and at London’s Royal Academy of Music with Pascal Nemirovski.

 Schwizgebel is grateful for the support he has received from the Migros Culture Percentage, Hans Wilsdorf Foundation, Mozart Gesellschaft Dortmund and Animato Foundation.